aws-amplify/docs/sdk/android/authentication.md

 //For AWSMobileClient only:
 implementation 'com.amazonaws:aws-android-sdk-mobile-client:2.15.+'

+//Cognito UserPool for SignIn: implementation 'com.amazonaws:aws-android-sdk-auth-userpools:2.15.+'

 //For the drop-in UI also:
-implementation 'com.amazonaws:aws-android-sdk-auth-userpools:2.15.+'
 implementation 'com.amazonaws:aws-android-sdk-auth-ui:2.15.+'
 ```